QuestScreen/website/plugins.md

   <figcaption>Sequences in which ModuleRenderer's functions get called</figcaption>
 </figure>

-After creating the renderer via `api.Module`, the first function that will be called is `SetConfig`.
+After creating the renderer via `api.Module`, the first function that will be called is `Rebuild`.
 This happens when a scene is activated which uses the module.
-The received data is the merged config for this scene.

-Afterwards, `ReceiveData` will be called with data queried from ModuleState's `CreateRendererData`.
-This will initialize the ModuleRenderer so that it knows what to render.
+It receives a merge config and the state data generated with ModuleState's `CreateRendererData`.
+`Rebuild` should set up everything so that the module can be rendered with the given config and state.
-`ReceiveData` has access to an SDL renderer so that it may pre-render the module visualization into a texture which can later be rendered via `Render`.
+It has access to the `RenderContext` so that it can pre-render stuff to textures that can later be rendered via `Render`.

-`Render` should render the module's visualization to the given SDL renderer.
+`Render` should render the module's visualization to the given context.
-This should be as fast as possible; try to move every expensive operation to `RebuildState` and the animation functions if it doesn't need to be recalculated every time.
+This should be as fast as possible; try to move every expensive operation to `Rebuild` and the animation functions if it doesn't need to be recalculated every time.
-This should usually be possible because whenever the data to be rendered changes, it will either happen via `RebuildState` or via `InitTransition`.
+This should usually be possible because whenever the data to be rendered changes, it will either happen via `Rebuild` or via `InitTransition`.
 The displayed picture is not refreshed without user input, so you can't implement continuous animation in `Render`!

-Whenever the current scene changes, `SetConfig` will receive the merged configuration for the new scene (even if it is identical to the current configuration), followed by a `RebuildState` which receives the data of the new scene.
+Whenever the current scene changes, `Rebuild` will receive the merged configuration for the new scene (even if it is identical to the current configuration) and new data from the ModuleState.
+`Rebuild` will also be called when the user changes part of the configuration.

 `InitTransition` will be called to receive data created by the module's endpoint(s).
+It gets the data created by the endpoint that initialized the transition.
 It returns a time duration which is the duration of the following animation.
 You may return -1 to tell the *Render* component that nothing changed and no animation will occur, which skips the animation loop and `FinishTransition` altogether.
 Returning 0 will lead to an immediate call to `FinishTransition`.

 If you returned a positive number, the animation loop – consisting of a call to `TransitionStep` followed by a call to `Render` – will start and last for the specified duration.
+During this loop, you can animate the transition..
+All other module's `Render` functions will be called together with the current module's `Render` function.

-`FinishTransition` should put the ModuleRenderer in a stable state, i.e. the resulting state should be identical to the one the module renderer would be in when the current `ModuleState` would have been sent via `RebuildState`.
+`FinishTransition` should put the ModuleRenderer in a stable state, i.e. the resulting state should be identical to the one the module renderer would be in when the current `ModuleState` would have been sent via `Rebuild`.

 ## Plugins